Albatross (1920 schooner): Albatross at the "Ocean Academy" and loss

-In 1959, Christopher B. Sheldon's Ocean Academy, Ltd., of Darien, Connecticut, acquired the ship to use her for trips combining preparatory college classes and sail training.
+In 1959, Christopher B. Sheldon's Ocean Academy, Ltd., of Darien, Connecticut, acquired the ship to use for trips combining preparatory college classes and sail training.
 Over the next three years, Christopher B. Sheldon, Ph.D., and his wife, Alice Strahan Sheldon, M.D., ran programs for up to fourteen students in the Caribbean and Eastern Pacific Ocean.

 From fall 1960 to spring 1961, a crew of four instructors (including the Sheldons), a cook, George Ptacnik, and 13 students sailed the Albatross from the Bahamas through the Caribbean to the Galápagos Islands and back to the Caribbean; a fourteenth student had been on the ship for the first part of the voyage, but had left in Balboa, Panama.
 At the beginning of May, the Albatross was en route from Progreso, Mexico, to Nassau, the Bahamas.
 On 1 May, skipper Sheldon decided that they would make a stop at one of the Florida Keys to refuel.

 Shortly after 8:30 am on 2 May 1961 the Albatross was hit by a sudden squall about 125 mi west of the Dry Tortugas.
 She heeled over suddenly and sank almost instantly, taking with her Alice Sheldon, the ship's cook George Ptacnik, and students Chris Coristine, John Goodlett, Rick Marsellus, and Robin Wetherill (John Goodlett was on deck in the last minutes, but probably became entangled in some of the lines or a sail of the sinking ship while freeing a lifeboat, and Christopher Coristine reportedly went below deck in an attempt to save someone else).
 As there had not been time to send out a radio distress signal before she was lost, the remaining crew used her two lifeboats to make way towards Florida.
 Around 7:30 a.m. on 3 May, the two boats were found by the Dutch freighter Gran Rio, which took the survivors to Tampa, Florida.